 We frame a power dynamic that instantly disempowers those in our focus.
 When we’re trying to help, we can inadvertently steal our subject’s privacy and dignity.

-I was talking to Marshall Stowell, vice-president of communications at the Conrad N. Hilton Foundation, about their year-long review of ethical visual guidelines and best practices for their storytelling, equity, and representation.
+I was talking to Marshall Stowell, then vice-president of communications at the Conrad N. Hilton Foundation, about their year-long review of ethical visual guidelines and best practices for their storytelling, equity, and representation.

 “The goal is not just connecting with an audience but having a greater impact on the work that we’re doing,” he told me.
 “It’s evolving the ways audiences relate, and when we follow the lead of the people we serve, then the outcomes will be better.”